V-Sekai/manuals/decisions/20230812-unmerge-and-merge-procedure-source-code-tree.md

-# Procedure to unmerge and then merge solves a V-Sekai source code broken tree
+# Proposed: Procedure to unmerge and then merge solves a V-Sekai source code broken tree

 ## Metadata